7-Day South of France Road Trip Itinerary: My Perfect Route

 And for dinner and drinks, definitely head to La Mirande.
 This 5-star luxury hotel is like stepping right into the Downtown Abbey drawing room.
 At least that is what it feels like when you have a seat at the salon with a handcrafted cocktail.

-Start with some dinner here at La Salle à Manger.
-Yes, you could eat at their Michelin-starred restaurant instead for their tasting menu, but if you don’t want to spend too much money, you can enjoy eating à la carte from La Salle à Manger.
-Trust me, it is just as delicious.
+Start with some dinner here at Le Bistrot Pamard.
+Yes, you could eat at their Michelin-starred restaurant instead for their tasting menu, but if you don’t want to spend too much money, you can enjoy eating à la carte from this place.
+Trust me, it is still super delicious.

-Enjoy onion soup and delicious mackerel before heading to the bar post-dinner.
+Enjoy onion soup and delicious mackerel (or whatever is in season) before heading to the bar post-dinner.

 Day 2: Avignon & Châteauneuf-du-Pape